Human Detection of Political Speech Deepfakes across Transcripts, Audio, and Video: Acknowledgements

 \section{Acknowledgements}

-The authors would like to acknowledge funding from MIT Media Lab member companies, thank JL Cauvin and Austin Nasso (@jlcauvin and @austinnasso on Tiktok) for providing voice impressions, and thank the following individuals for helpful feedback: David Rand, Gordon Pennycook, Rahul Bhui, Yunhao (Jerry) Zhang, Ziv Epstein, and members of the Affective Computing lab at the MIT Media Lab and the Human Cooperation lab at MIT Sloan School of Management.
+The authors would like to acknowledge funding and support for signing videos from Truepic, funding from MIT Media Lab member companies, thank Colin Cassidy, J-L Cauvin, Austin Nasso for providing voice impressions, thank the following users who contributed sounds from Freesound.org including aaronstar, aleclubin, cmilan, funwithsound, jgarc, johnsonbrandediting, klankbeeld, macohibs, mzui, noisecollector, peridactyloptrix, speedygonzo, zabuhailo, thank David Rand, Gordon Pennycook, Rahul Bhui, Yunhao (Jerry) Zhang, Ziv Epstein, and members of the Affective Computing lab at the MIT Media Lab and the Human Cooperation lab at MIT Sloan School of Management for helpful feedback on early versions of this manuscript, Anna Murphy, Shreya Kalyan, Theo Chen, and Alicia Guo for excellent research assistance, Craig Ferguson for helpful feedback on technical development, and Stephan Lewandowsky, Simon Clark, and anonymous reviewers for insightful reviews and important questions to consider in experiments 2 through 5.